Ash Dieback Disease and our approach

 Ash Dieback, also known as Chalara dieback of ash, is a serious fungal disease that is killing ash across Europe.
 Ash is a very important tree in the UK so this disease is causing great concern about the damage it will do.

 The disease has spread to some of the University's trees and we are currently inspecting our ash trees to understand how many are affected.
 Ash trees make up around 6% of our 10,500 trees so this disease is a significant issue for us.

-Once the trees have been inspected, we will develop an action plan and policy to help guide us to tackle the issue over the next 5 years.
+The trees have been inspected and we have developed an action plan and policy to help guide us to tackle the issue over the next five years.

 We are currently working with the Forestry Commission, the Peak District National Park and other partners establish an Ash Dieback steering group to help share best practice and support throughout the region in tackling the problem.

 We will be engaging with community groups such as Sheffield Tree Action Group (STAG) to ensure our plans and policy are as transparent as possible.